lodash/lodash/threat-model.md

 Constructing such objects requires executing JavaScript code (e.g., `Object.defineProperty`), which cannot be expressed in JSON or any serialization format.
 If an attacker can execute `Object.defineProperty`, they already have arbitrary code execution in the runtime.
 This falls under the "code that invokes Lodash" trust boundary (see Elements Lodash Trusts, item 3).

+### Inherent JavaScript Prototype Behavior

+JavaScript's prototype chain is a language-level feature.
+If a report demonstrates read-only prototype access (e.g., `_.get(obj, 'constructor.prototype')` returning `Object.prototype`), that describes standard JavaScript semantics, not a security flaw.

+Lodash guards against writing to built-in prototypes (e.g., blocking `__proto__` and `constructor.prototype` keys in `_.set`, `_.merge`, etc.), but it does not and cannot prevent reading inherited properties.
+Operations like reading `obj.constructor`, traversing `__proto__`, or accessing `Object.prototype` through normal property resolution are expected runtime behavior, not Lodash vulnerabilities.

 ### Vulnerabilities in the JavaScript Runtime or Platform

 If a Lodash method triggers a bug in the JavaScript engine (e.g., V8, SpiderMonkey, JavaScriptCore) that leads to memory corruption or incorrect behavior, the vulnerability lies in the engine, not Lodash.